rookie2373/rookie2373/README.md

 </div>

 # About Me
 ### I’m Rushikesh.
-An ardent software developer an ArchLinux enthusiast. :india:
+An ardent software developer, an ArchLinux enthusiast. :india:
 ### 🔭 I’m currently working on my data structure library.
 ### 🌱 Currently learning [Psychology on Productivity]() and [CMake](https://cmake.org/).
 ### 💬 Ask me about [Qt](qt.io) and C++.